 Placing the Specimen

 In LM (L-M) TEM mode, find a grid square for making initial adjustments.
 Find some empty area, a hole or a torn grid square and record the stage positions to return to them conveniently [1-TXT].

+Insert the specimen

 SCREEN: The grid is being checked in the LM TEM mode.
 The grid square is being chosen, and the stage position is being recorded.
 TXT: Ensure the grid is not opaque

 Bring the sample to eucentric height.
 There are several methods to do this.
 For example, use the stage wobbler to tilt the grid while moving the specimen height along the Z-axis until the image stops shifting laterally.

+SCREEN: The sample is being brought to the eucentric height.

-Alternatively, mark some features on the viewing screen and tilt the stage to 5 degrees.
+Alternatively, mark some features on the viewing screen and tilt the stage to 10-30 degrees.
 The feature will move laterally [1].

-SCREEN: The sample is being brought to the eucentric height.

 Adjust the specimen height to bring it back to its original position.
 Increase the magnification or stage tilt to refine and return the tilt to zero degrees [1].

 SCREEN: The specimen height is being adjusted, the magnification of stage tilt is being increased, and the tilt is being returned to 0.